-Best safety practices, incorporating a wealth of experience with new knowledge and insights gained, is an important aspect of continuous and priority attention given to safety planning.
-A thorough and integrated approach to project safety planning needs to involve all parties.
-For example, in the case of a system installation, the parties would include hydrogen/fuel cell/equipment suppliers, facility operators, and maintenance/repair providers.
+A thorough and integrated approach to project safety planning needs to identify and involve all parties, project partners, and stakeholders.
+For example, in the case of a system installation, the parties could include hydrogen equipment suppliers, facility operators, maintenance/repair providers, and local safety authorities with area jurisdiction.